jdluther2020/jdluther-kubernetes-io-tasks/README.md

 # jdluther-kubernetes-io-tasks
-Mastering Kubernetes One Task at a Time Series Hands-On Scripts
+Mastering Kubernetes One Task at a Time Series Hands-On Scripts.